ejwillemse/BAN313/chapter1.md

 - samples should be independent; and
 - the distribution of the variable should be near normal.

-We can assume the first condition holds since we took a random sample of product.
+We can assume the first condition holds since we took a random sample of products.
 For the second condition we need to analyse the distribution of the sample and specifically check for skewness, and then look at the number of samples that we have.
 If we less than 30 samples, then the sample distribution has to be nearly symmetrical.
-If we have more than 30 but less than 60 samples then moderate skewness can be tolerated, and if we have more then 60 samples then heady skewness can be tolerated.
+If we have more than 30 but less than 60 samples then moderate skewness can be tolerated, and if we have more then 60 samples then heavy skewness can be tolerated.

 After checking the conditions we need calculate the necessary sample statistics on the difference in product prices.
 We will reuse our code for doing so in the following exercises.